MidnightW0lf21/overwatch-tracker/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+# Overwatch 2 Hero Progression Tracker

+This is a web app, created to track hero progression levels, made with FireBase.

+This project was made just for fun.

+More features might come. :)